NuVotifier/NuVotifier/README.markdown

 ### Tokens

 In `config.yml`, you will notice a `tokens` section.
 NuVotifier has a new protocol version that requires tokens.
-The `tokens` section can be used to easily grant or revoke access to a server list's keys.
+The `tokens` section can be used to easily grant or revoke access to a server list based on the keys it uses.

 ### RSA Keys